 We know that the most important things in life happen outside the workday.
 People we care about become ill.
 Families welcome new members.
-Big moments that require extra attention come along for all of us.
+Big moments that require extra attention lt's yours - you've earned it.

 Support in these times means we can be stronger both at home and at work.
 Paid Family and Medical Leave is an essential benefit that offers Washingtonians paid time off when they need it most.